Diagrammatics for dicyclic groups: Representation theory of dicyclic groups

 \begin{proof} Let $V_k$ be the submodule generated by the simple tensors $v_1^{\otimes k}, v_2^{\otimes k}$ in $V^{\otimes k}.$ This is a two dimensional submodule, and by observing the action of $a \in \text{Dic}_{\infty}$ on these simple tensors, we can conclude that $V_i \ncong V_j$ for $i < j.$ Furthermore, since $\theta$ is chosen so that $e^{i \theta}$ is not a root of unity, we obtain an infinite family $\{V_k\}_{k \in \N}$ of mutually nonisomorphic two dimensional simples.

 The Clebsch--Gordan type rule can then be proven easily, noting that it is concerned with a four dimensional space.
 The rule in turn can then be used to show

 and so on.
-In fact, the number of summands grows as $2^n$ by the main theorem of \cite{CoOsTu-growth} and the fusion graph that the reader needs to know to extract the above rules (the summands of $V^{\otimes k}$ correspond 1:1 to path of length $k$ in this graph) is the infinite (affine) type D Dynkin diagram:
+In fact, the number of summands grows as $2^n$ by the main theorem of \cite{CoOsTu-growth} and the fusion graph that the reader needs to know to extract the above rules (the summands of $V^{\otimes k}$ correspond 1:1 to walks of length $k$ in this graph) is the infinite (affine) type D Dynkin diagram (with black affine node):

 This together with \autoref{lemma:all-appear} shows that every finite dimensional simple representation of the dicyclic group is either trivial, $\bar{\C}$, or is two dimensional and isomorphic to $V_k$ for some $k \in \N$.
 Note also that $V_j$ is not a summand of $V^{\otimes k}$ if $j<k$: that is, each tensor power $V^{\otimes k}$ decomposes into $V_k$ and some summands previously encountered. \end{proof}